 Make sure your birth team’s approach supports natural birth, not just mechanically but physiologic ally and energetically.

-Shifting the narrative surrounding birth is a powerful way of reconnecting to our inner knowing that birth is natural and safe.
+Shifting the narrative and the language surrounding birth is a powerful way of reconnecting to our inner knowing that birth is natural and safe.

-The medical model and society has led us to believe that birth is dangerous, emergent and requires medical management.
-This and other misconceptions about birth perpetuate fears and snowball into complications and unwanted outcomes in birth.
+The medical model and society has perpetuate a narrative that birth is dangerous, emergent and requires medical management.
+This and other misconceptions about birth instills deep fears.

-Connect with like minded women, curate resources that support natural birth, choose your birth team with intention.
+Connect with like minded women, curate resources, and choose a birth team that supports the natural birth narrative.

-Investing time in pregnancy to full body(ies) wellness helps our physical, mental and energetic reduces the risk of complications including the things we re most afraid of.
+Investing time in pregnancy to full body/ies wellness helps our physical, mental and energetic bodies which reduces the risk of complications.